The Discseel® Procedure in Scottsdale, AZ

-Hear what our past patients have to say about the Discseel procedure.
+Hear what patients from far and wide have to say about The Discseel® Procedure.
 These are all complex spine cases from around the world, which have failed to benefit from multiple procedures, and even multiple surgeries are done elsewhere.

 The Discseel® Procedure vs Spinal Fusion

 For decades, physicians have been recommending spinal fusions to patients, only for them to fail.
 These life-altering procedures have led to some of the highest percentages of surgical failures and opioid dependency among surgical patients.
 So the real question is: why are doctors not recommending a procedure that has greater success?
 It's simple, an average spinal fusion patient is worth between $250,000 and $750,000 in insurance payouts over the patient's lifetime.
 It was the high failure that leads to the creation of The Discseel® Procedure.
 So how do the two procedures compare to each other?
 Here are some facts: